Medically reviewed by Drugs.com. Last updated on Oct 31, 2023.

 Interactions with Medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are taking any of these medicines, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using medicines in this class with any of the following medicines is not recommended.
-Your doctor may decide not to treat you with a medication in this class or change some of the other medicines you take.
+Using this medicine with any of the following medicines is not recommended.
+Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

-Using medicines in this class with any of the following medicines is usually not recommended, but may be required in some cases.
+Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Interactions with Food/Tobacco/Alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
-Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.
+The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using medicines in this class with any of the following is usually not recommended, but may be unavoidable in some cases.
-If used together, your doctor may change the dose or how often you use your medicine, or give you special instructions about the use of food, alcohol, or tobacco.
+Using this medicine with any of the following is usually not recommended, but may be unavoidable in some cases.
+If used together, your doctor may change the dose or how often you use this medicine, or give you special instructions about the use of food, alcohol, or tobacco.

 Other Medical Problems

-The presence of other medical problems may affect the use of medicines in this class.
+The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Heart or blood vessel disease or
+- Heart or blood vessel disease (eg, coronary heart disease, peripheral vascular disease) or

-- Infection or
+- Infection (eg, sepsis), severe or

 - Kidney disease or